glouw/openempire/README.md

     "$HOME/.wine/drive_c/Program Files (x86)/Microsoft Games/Age of Empires II Trial/Data"

-A copy of the Trial version EULA agreement has been pasted in the LICENCE file for your reference.
-In using Open Empires alongside the Trial Assets, you consent to the terms within this EULA.

-Once installed, the quickest way to get the client server model tested is to edit GAME_PATH in test.sh to be your game's installation DATA folder, although if you are on a UNIX like machine this should already be correctly set.
-Once done, run:

-    ./test.sh

-This test script runs netem which purposely emulates a laggy lossy network.
-Change ENTROPY within test.sh to to set realistic or development playing conditions.

-Otherwise, if you are looking to piece-wise setup the server and client on localhost, first start the server by specifying the port and the number of users who will be playing:
+To play, first start the server by specifying the port and the number of users who will be playing (the data folder path is above):

-    ./openempires --server --port 1234 --users 3
+    ./openempires --server --port 1234 --users 3 --path "/path/to/data/folder"

-Keep note, that 3 users implies 2 human players, and 1 anti-cheat bot who spectates the game and detects and restores out of syncs.
+Keep note, that three users implies two human players and one anti-cheat bot who spectates the game and detects and restores out of syncs.

-Second, start these 3 clients (you, on your computer, a friend on their computer, and the anti-cheat bot on a computer you trust).
+Second, start these three clients (you, on your computer, a friend on their computer, and the anti-cheat bot on a computer you trust).
 The anti cheat bot must be started last.
-For instance, to start 1 client:
+For instance, to start one client:

     ./openempires --host localhost --port 1234 --xres 1440 --yres 900 --path "/path/to/data/folder"

-The data folder path is the same path previously outline above.

-From here on its the game you know and love.
+## Controls

 Some small tweaks have been added to ease some of the controls:

     W A S D :
         pans the camera